andraugust/andraugust.github.io/thermo-1.md

 With the concept of a microstate in hand, we can now write down the fundamental assumptions of statistical mechanics:

 * Microstates evolve continually (the system isn't frozen---it moves through phase space)
-* Given enough time, a system will explore all the microstates available to it, spending an equal amount of time in each
+* Given enough time, a system explores all available microstates, spending equal time in each
-* If the microstate of a system is measured, each one has an equal probability of being observed
+* If the microstate of a system is measured, each microstate has an equal probability of being observed

 This last assumption is extremely useful.
 It allows us to write